nuxt/vue-meta/docs/api/README.md

 ### json  <Badge text="v2.1+"/>

 The `json` attribute in a metaInfo property allows you to render JSON content within a script tag, while still sanitizing it the keys and values.
-For Example this can be used to render JSON-LD.
+For example this can be used to render JSON-LD.

 ```js
 {